ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/sketchbook-staten-island-p72" "500" /%}}

-I have looked through transcriptions of the Reformed Church's graveyard and could not find an entry to James Wheelock Mills.
-I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find the Mills there.
+I have looked through transcriptions of the Reformed Church's graveyard and could not find an entry for James Wheelock Mills.
+Kathleen Langdon from the Reformed Dutch Church performed an independent search and also could not find him.
+Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find him there.